ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

     if (allow_update)
     {
-        // TLASes can change each frame.
-Prefer fast build, it is generally faster for TLAS tlas_geom_info.flags |= VK_BUILD_ACCELERATION_STRUCTURE_ALLOW_UPDATE_BIT_KHR;
+        // Updating a TLAS is faster than creating a new one from scratch. tlas_geom_info.flags |= VK_BUILD_ACCELERATION_STRUCTURE_ALLOW_UPDATE_BIT_KHR;
     }
     build_as(tlas_geom_info, geometries, geometry_primitive_counts);